FerRacimo/Archaeomics/AdmixtureGraphs.md

 mkdir TreeMix
 ```

-First, we need to stratify our individual allele frequencies by populations:
+First, we need to stratify our individual allele frequencies by populations.
+For this, we'll use the --freq functionality in plink:

 ```
 plink --bfile Data/HumanOriginsPublic2068_reduced_pruned --freq --missing --family --out Data/HumanOriginsPublic2068_reduced_pruned